When I discussed the

 60 kb worth of baggage.
 Yes, this is more or less the same stuff that

-goes into vector and string.
+goes into vector

 The long story, including a detailed look at a minimal binary,

-a binary that uses new and a solution to the exception overhead (in this particular case anyway) can be read below the fold.
+and a solution to the exception overhead (in this particular case anyway) can be read below the fold.